The vysr Knowledge Hub

 Scoring & Value Potential Calculation

-For every insight, the AMPF calculates:
+For every insight, the VPF calculates:

 - A performance score